mfrasca/ecto/guides/howtos/Navigating Relations.md

 our SQL query.
 Also notice how we are now assuming that our SQL engine provides that `substring` function, which is most likely the case but who knows maybe also not.

-An other consecuence is that we now need to join the two tables to retrieve the `accession_id` value corresponding to an `accession.code`.
+A consequence of letting the engine decide the `id`, is that we now need to join the two tables to retrieve the `accession.id` value corresponding to an `accession.code`.
 With our naïve approach, we found this information from the `"plant"` table.
 This is again a task we can accomplish by `fragment`:

 ```
 q = from(p in "plant",